lindorffs/MibiibOS/README.md

 # MibiibOS
 ## A research kernel and quasi-operating system
-### WARNING: EXPERIMENTAL AT BEST.
-DANGEROUS AT WORST.
+### WARNING: DANGEROUS AT BEST.

-A BIOS Capable, extremely lightweight and featureless, kernel and *operating system* designed as a basis for reserach into operating system and kernel development.
-Uses the GRUB Multiboot standard to load the kernel, which then calls os_entry() from kernel_entry()
+A BIOS Capable, extremely lightweight and semi-featureless, kernel, operating system and shell designed as a basis for reserach into operating system and kernel development.
+Does a lot of things wrong.
+Probably all of them.

 Based on Pritam Zopes tutorial: https://www.codeproject.com/Articles/1225196/Create-Your-Own-Kernel-In-C-2